nicolasochem/tzip/proposals/tzip-21/tzip-21.md

 ### Multimedia NFT Token Recommendations

-In addition to the Semi-fungible and NFT Token Recommendations, the following fields are reccomended for all Multimedia NFTs:
+In addition to the Semi-fungible and NFT Token Recommendations, the following fields are recommended for all Multimedia NFTs:

 * [formats](#formats-array)
 * [tags](#tags-array)